MicrosoftDocs/learn/learn-pr/azure/choose-storage-approach-in-azure/includes/5-choose-the-right-azure-service-for-your-data.md

 ### Why not other Azure services?

-Azure Synapse supports OLAP solutions and SQL queries, but your business analysts will need to perform cross-database queries, which Azure Synapse does not support.
+Azure Synapse supports OLAP solutions and SQL queries, but your business analysts will need to perform cross-database queries, which Azure Synapse doesn't support.

 Azure Stream Analytics is a great way to analyze data and transform it into actionable insights, but its focus is on real-time data that is streaming in.
 In this scenario, the business analysts are looking at historical data only.